bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 ## iOS Auto Provision with App Store Connect API Step

 The [Step](https://www.bitrise.io/integrations/steps/ios-auto-provision-appstoreconnect) uses the official [App Store Connect API (JSON Web Token)](https://developer.apple.com/documentation/appstoreconnectapi/generating_tokens_for_api_requests "https://developer.apple.com/documentation/appstoreconnectapi/generating_tokens_for_api_requests").
-By using your Apple Developer account definition that has been assigned to the app, this Step when executed will:
+By using your Apple Developer account definition that has been assigned to the app, this Step, when executed will:

 * Generate, update and download the provisioning profiles needed for your iOS project.
 * Verify if your project is registered with the App Store Connect.